 The enabling and supporting role of social services

-Quinta Ansem from EAPN Netherlands will speak in this workshop (5).
+Quinta Ansem from EAPN Netherlands spoke in this workshop (5).

 - See here for a full description of the workshops.